-The Anglian Water area is classified as experiencing "serious water stress" by the UK government and the JLP has responded by requiring higher water efficiency measures in new buildings (LP25).
-The NPPF states that the use of Sustainable Drainage Systems (SuDS) is key to effective and sustainable water management while Suffolk County Council advises that Neighbourhood Plans should encourage efficient water and waste management systems as well as sustainable drainage systems.

-Some parts of Stutton (such as Manningtree Road, Lower Street and Cattsfield) have experienced problems with the drainage of surface water in recent years, and this is likely to increase with predicted higher rainfall.
+- The Anglian Water area is classified as experiencing "serious water stress" by the UK government and the JLP is responding by requiring higher water efficiency measures in new buildings.
+The NPPF states that the use of Sustainable Drainage Systems (SuDS) is key to effective and sustainable water management while Suffolk County Council advises that Neighbourhood Plans should encourage efficient water and waste management systems as well as sustainable drainage systems. - 6.37 Some parts of Stutton (such as Manningtree Road, Lower Street and Cattsfield) have experienced problems with the drainage of surface water in recent years, and this is likely to increase with predicted higher rainfall.
 It will be important that any future housing developments do not add to these problems.
-The Stutton Design Guide includes guidance on SuDs.
+The Design Guidelines and Codes include guidance on SuDs.
 Please see EN.07.
 SuDs.